Acknowledgement of linked data sources

 Hospital Admissions, Emergency Department and Perinatal Data Collections

 - The Centre for Health Record Linkage (CHeReL), NSW Ministry of Health and ACT Health, for providing the NSW Admitted Patients and Perinatal Data Collections, and the ACT Admitted Patient Care and Maternal Perinatal Data Collections.

 - Queensland Health, including the Statistical Services Branch, for providing the Queensland Hospital Admitted Patient and Queensland Perinatal Data Collections.

-- Department of Health Western Australia, including the Data Linkage Branch, for providing the WA Hospital Morbidity Data Collection, Midwives Notification System, and Emergency Department Data Collection.
+- Department of Health Western Australia, including the Data Linkage Branch, and the WA Hospital Morbidity Data Collection, Midwives Notification System, and Emergency Department Data Collection.

 - SA NT Datalink, and SA Health and Northern Territory Department of Health, for providing the SA Public Hospital Separations, SA Perinatal Statistics, NT Public Hospital Inpatient Activity and NT Perinatal Trends Data Collections.

 - Tasmanian Data Linkage Unit, and the Department of Health and Human Services Tasmania, for providing the Public Hospital Admitted Patient Episodes and Perinatal Data Collections.

 - Centre for Data Linkage Victoria, Department of Health and Human Services Victoria, for providing the Victorian Admitted Episodes Dataset, and the Consultative Council on Obstetric and Paediatric Mortality and Morbidity for the Victorian Perinatal Data Collection.

 ALSWH is also supported by the Population Health Research Network which is a capability of the Australian Government National Collaborative Research Infrastructure Strategy and Education Investment Fund Super Science Initiative.
 Click here to find out more about ALSWH’s linked data holdings.